Redshark61/L--le-au-Python/README.md

 This game is pretty simple.
 All you have to do is to guess a number between 0 and 100 three times.
 You have 20 try to guess the three numbers.
 Once it's done, you'll get the bronze key.

+---

+First we get the name of the current file in order to get the story associated with this quest and display it into the right panel.
+Then we check if there is any mod in the mod folder, and we fetch its data.
+Next we show the cursor and let the player find the number.

 ### Ceasar Code

 In this game, you'll have to decode a secret message.
 This will give you the silver key.